San Giovanni Suergiu

-San Giovanni Suergiu (Santu Giuanni de Suergiu) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region of Sardinia, located about 50 km west of Cagliari and about 4 km south of Carbonia.
+San Giovanni Suergiu (Santu Giuanni de Suergiu) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 50 km west of Cagliari, and about 4 km south of Carbonia.
+It has 5,523 inhabitants.

-San Giovanni Suergiu borders the following municipalities: Carbonia, Giba, Portoscuso, Sant'Antioco, Tratalias.
+San Giovanni Suergiu borders the municipalities of Carbonia, Giba, Portoscuso, Sant'Antioco, and Tratalias.